TERMS & CONDITIONS

 The ‘Performance Contract’ will outline the verbally agreed booking details and your specific requirements for your wedding day entertainment.
 This document must be read thoroughly, then agreed to by you (the Client).
 The terms must be accepted by the Client, digitally within 7 days of issue.
 Failure to agree to the terms within 7 days of issue may result in the date being lost to another Client.

-The deposit payment acts as a Booking Fee and will normally be 25% of the total contracted service fee.
-Payment of the Deposit/Booking Fee must be made by credit or debit card, or by electronic bank transfer using the details provided on the Invoice.
+The Booking Fee will normally be 25% of the total contracted service fee.
+Payment of the Booking Fee must be made by credit or debit card, or by electronic bank transfer using the details provided on the Invoice.

 3.3 Booking Confirmation

-IMPORTANT: Bookings will only be confirmed once the agreed contract has been returned by the Client, as well as cleared funds to the full value of the deposit/booking fee being received.
-All deposits/booking fees paid are NON-REFUNDABLE.
+IMPORTANT: Bookings will only be confirmed once the agreed contract has been returned by the Client, as well as cleared funds to the full value of the Booking Fee being received.
+All Booking Fees paid are non-refundable.

 3.4 Moving Booking Date